 Once you know how much you can afford to borrow, you’ll want to compare your student loan options:

 - Private student loans.
 If you’ve exhausted your federal options, you’ll need to turn to private student loans.
-These typically have fewer repayment options and less opportunities for deferment or forbearance.
+These typically have fewer repayment options and less opportunity for deferment or forbearance.
 And you might need to apply with a cosigner if you haven’t built up your credit history just yet.

 Compare private student loans

-You can use a school’s net price calculator to estimate the true cost of attendance after scholarships, grants and other financial aid.
+Use a school’s net price calculator to estimate the true cost of attendance after scholarships, grants and other financial aid.
 And looking at your potential job prospects and salary after graduation can help you avoid borrowing more than you can comfortably afford to pay back.

-You can learn more about how to pay for school with our guide to student loans.
+Learn more about how to pay for school with our guide to student loans.